-2. It is known that he is originally from Bristol, England, and that fellow Bristolian street artist Robert del Naja a.k.a.
-3D served as a source of inspiration to Banksy.
+2. Banksy is originally from Bristol, England, and fellow Bristolian street artist Robert del Naja a.k.a.
+3D from the band Massive Attack served as a source of inspiration to Banksy.

 4. Initially, he preferred drawing and producing freehand, but in 2000 he began using stencils, in part due to how quickly they may be produced.

-5. He also had his first formal exhibition in 2000, at a restaurant in Bristol that was owned by friends.
+5. His first exhibition in 2000, was held at a restaurant in Bristol that was owned by friends.

 7. In 2004, he produced what were later identified as Difaced Tenners—a play on words with “defaced”—which were fake ten pound notes using Princess Diana’s face in place of the Queen’s.